 If you want to tell your employer more about your tax situation than they deserve to know, complete step 4a and 4b.
 Step 4a will increase the amount withheld from your paycheck to pay the taxes on other income not subject to withholding.
 In our view, a better way to pay taxes on that income is through the use of quarterly estimated tax payments.
 Due to the tremendous increase in the standard deduction, less than 10% of taxpayers now itemize deductions, so very few will utilize step 4b to reduce the amount withheld.

 For the most accurate withholding, you should use the Tax Withholding Estimator.
 So, if you start a new job in 2020, complete the W-4 form with only Step 1 and Step 5.
 Then, when you get a ‘normal’ (full pay period) check, use the estimator to adjust your withholding by submitting a new W-4 form to your employer.
 Continuing employees may use the estimator to increase the accuracy of their withholding, too.
-Iowa has a similar online tool.
+Iowa has an online tool that will calculate Iowa withholding for a given scenario, but is not as useful as the federal estimator.